rbowS/Times-C/README.md

 - /path/to/dataset : The relative or absolute path to the file containing time series(Suggest using absolute paths)
 - k : Number of clusters
 - flag: Whether the first column of the specified dataset is a label.
 If the first column is not a label, set it to 1, otherwise set it to 0.
 The first column of UCR database is a label, while the first column of UCR and UAE databases is not a label
+- init_chose: When the value is 0, it represents random initialization of cluster indices.
+When the value is 1, it represents random initialization of cluster centers.

 # Publication